Saxophone Fingering Chart

 • Middle E: Left hand index-, middle- and ring fingers (B-A-G).
 Right hand index- and middle fingers (F-E).
 Add octave key

-• High E: Left hand octave key and 2 palm keys (D-E flat keys).
-Alternate fork E fingering available in note details.
+• High E: Left hand octave key and 2 palm keys (D and Eb keys).
+Right hand top side key pressed with side of hand.
+There's an alternate fork E fingering for sax.)

 E flat note fingering on Alto Saxophone